 Einstein’s relativity theory describes space-time as having four dimensions: three dimensions of space (allowing for width, height, and depth) and one dimension of time.
 According to Relativity, any object will deform space in proportion to its mass, which causes gravity.
 This theory perfectly predicts the behavior of objects in space and time, so long as the object in question is not subatomic in scale.
 Quantum Mechanics describes the movements and interactions at tiny scales smaller than atoms, and this theory assumes that space is not deformed by mass, but rather it is in a static, fixed state.
 Each theory successfully describes its own sphere, but the two ideas seem to be in some contradiction.
 Einstein spent much of his later life unsuccessfully attempting to harmonize these theories as a “theory of everything.”

 The theory propelled Heim into celebrity status in Germany, where he started appearing in magazines, in newspapers, and on television.
-But when he was unable to raise the money to develop the hyperdrive idea further, he retreated into isolation to develop the theories further.
+But when he was unable to raise the money to develop the hyperdrive, he retreated into isolation to investigate the theories further.

 In the 1980s Heim began to work with a theorist named Walter Dröscher who restored the two dimension which Heim had originally discarded from his theory.
 The result was the theory of “Heim-Dröscher space,” which was a mathematical description of an eight-dimensional universe.
 It describes gravity, anti-gravity (dark energy), electromagnetism, and quantum forces.
 It also describes the force which would allow hyperdrive to become a reality.

-Burkhard Heim died in 2001, but Walter Dröscher has continued the work, and teamed up with a physicist named Jochem Häuser to produce a paper proposing an experiment to test Heim's quantum theory.
-The experiment calls for a magnetic field of extremely high intensity, but space propulsion researchers at Sandia National Laboratories think it might just be possible to perform the experiment using their "Z Machine" X-ray generator.
-But they are waiting for the math behind the theories to be better understood before they volunteer the use of the expensive piece of equipment.
+Burkhard Heim died in 2001, but Walter Dröscher continued the work, and teamed up with a physicist named Jochem Häuser to produce a paper proposing an experiment to test Heim’s quantum theory.
+The experiment calls for a magnetic field of extremely high intensity, but space propulsion researchers at Sandia National Laboratories think it might just be possible to perform the experiment using their “Z Machine” X-ray generator.
+They decided to wait for the math behind the theories to be better understood before volunteering the use of the expensive piece of equipment.

 Because it is so complex and has had relatively little exposure, the Heim-Dröscher theory is still not well understood by most physicists.
 But its ability to calculate particle mass with uncanny accuracy has lent it a certain degree of credibility, because no theory before or since Heim’s can accomplish the same thing.
 If the theory is accurate, the hyperdrive propulsion field it allows may make a weekend trip to Mars a reality, and put the stars within our grasp.